2025 Golf Trip

 Where does the money go?

-On the weekly tournaments, betting fees are $15 for Tuesday and Thursday and $10 for Wednesday and Friday.
+On the daily tournaments, entry fees are $20 for Tuesday and Thursday and $10 for Wednesday and Friday.
 These fees are mandatory for play.
-They are waived only in the case of guest players who pay a $3 guest fee.
-This guest fee does allow the guest member to participate in the par 3's closest-to-the-pin.
-Once a player establishes a handicap, he must participate in the mandatory weekly tournaments.
+We do allow guests to play for a $5 guest fee.
+This fee also applies to new members while they establish a handicap.
+This guest fee does allow the guest to compete for closest-to-the-pin on the par 3’s.

-Of the $15 collected on Tuesday and Thursday, essentially all of it goes back to the members during the weekly and yearly tournaments.
-Less than 1% of the money is used for expenses incurred running the weekly tournaments.
+Of the $20 collected on Tuesday and Thursday, essentially all of it pays out to the members during the daily and yearly tournaments.
+Less than 1% of the money is used for expenses incurred running the daily tournaments.

-1. $2 each week goes to the CLUB pot.
-While this money can be used for legitimate club expenses like supplies and bank fees, it is the principal source of funds for the annual, three round tournaments.
+1. $2 goes to the CLUB pot.
+While this money can be used for legitimate club expenses like supplies and bank fees, it is a principal source of funds for the annual three-round tournaments discussed elsewhere.

-3. $2 goes into a SIDE pot that boosts the winnings of the first-place winner in each flight.
-If two or more people tie for first place; this side pot is divided equally.
+3. $2 goes into a BONUS pot that boosts the winnings of first place in each flight. ($2 times the number players in the flight.)
+If two or more people tie for first place, this bonus pot is divided equally.

-5. $1 goes into the Closest-to-the Pin pot.
+5. $2 goes into the Closest-to-the Pin pot.
 Typically, there are 4 par threes on each course.
-So, if we have 40 players, each of the Closest-to-the-Pin markers would pay $10.
-(If we have 5 par threes each would pay $8 in this example.)
+So, if we have 40 players, each of the Closest-to-the-Pin winners would win $20.
+(Some courses have 3 or 5 par threes which would pay $27 or 16 in this example.)